maxleonard-777/final/README.md

 An interface that aggregates all of a user's investments on different platforms to one dashboard.
 Allow users to select stock tickers, cryptocurrencies, restricted company stock, enter cost basis, then monitor performance over time from one place.

-Max Leonard, Rob Desio, Jordan Cooper
+Max Leonard, Rob Desio, Jordon Cooper